Anzac Day is a solemn holiday jointly shared by Australia and New Zealand.

 The landing went wrong.
 It was supposed to be at a flat beach, but instead happened on a beach 1 mile away, hemmed in with cliffs from which the soldiers were easy pickings for the enemy fire from above.

 The defence was led by Mustafa Kemal, who would later become the leader of Turkey and modernize it.
 The situation resulted in a stalemate for 8 months, during which about 8,000 of the Anzac troops were killed.
-The whole attempt was a failure; thousands of soldiers on both sides killed, with no gain to show for it for the British Empire's forces.
+The whole attempt was a failure; thousands of soldiers on both sides killed, with no gain to show for the colossal loss of life.
 Some British politicians had to resign over it.